-While creating a path (guide), you can think there is a lot to cover, and users need to know each solution you provide for them.
-This might lead you to end up with long, detailed, and help-article-alike guides.
+While creating a Guide, you can think there is a lot to cover, and users need to know each solution you provide for them.
+This might lead you to end up with long, detailed, and help-article-alike Guides.

 Let's resist that urge! ✋

-A guide is meant to drive a certain behavior from your end-users.
-Only if it is brief and to the point, it can keep your users informed and engaged.
+A Guide is meant to drive a specific behavior from your end-users.
+If it is brief and to the point, it can keep your users informed and engaged.

 Why is Completion Rate Important?

-Completion Rate shows the percentage of end-users who started your guide, proceeded until the last step, and completed it.
-It's an indicator of your guide's performance.
+Completion Rate shows the percentage of end-users who started and completed your Guide.
+It's an indicator of your Guide's performance.

 Thorough but concise messaging keep your users informed but still engaged.
 Don't use 10 steps when 5 steps are just as effective.

 Because anything more than 5 or 6 steps and you're likely overwhelming users, or they are failing to really internalize what you're teaching.